khealy/khealy.github.io/portfolio/restaurant/index.md

 ## Assignment
 The fictional Taste of the World Café, a restaurant serving international cuisine, debuted a new menu at the beginning of the year.
 The business owner wants to get an understanding of how the new menu items are doing with customers: what's doing well and what's not, and what the top customers like best.

+Because the owner wants the information quickly and the data is in a MySQL database, all of the analysis will be done in SQL.

 ## Executive Summary
 The menu has 32 items across 4 different international cuisines:
 - Italian (9)